-- 1. One (1) arrangement type or one (1) poster/notebook type exhibit per exhibitor (exhibitors are not required to do both). - 2.
-Community Judging of all 4-H Floriculture projects will be at Project Check-In. - 3.
 Each Level (A, B, C, D) of the Floriculture project serves more than one grade.
-You should do a DIFFERENT activity and exhibit each year that you are in the project.
-For example, if in 3rd grade, you display a simple bud vase (category 1), in 4th grade you should choose a poster/notebook option or flower/plant exhibit from categories 2 3.
+You should do a DIFFERENT activity and exhibit each year you are in the project.
+For example, if in 3rd grade you display a simple bud vase (category 1), in 4th grade you should choose a poster/notebook option or flower/plant exhibit from categories 2, 3 or 4.
+You should pay special attention to size guidelines for Flower and Plant Exhibits.
+Instructions for exhibits and related activities can be found in the 4-H Floriculture student manuals: